saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

    * - Attribute
      - Description
    * - t-snippet
-     - The template to use
+     - The template to use.
    * - t-thumbnail
-     - The path to the snippet thumbnail
+     - The path to the snippet thumbnail.

 Options
 -------